Home

 Aside from lifestyle changes, other natural sleep remedies include herbs, teas, supplements, and extracts.
 Oils of chamomile, lavender, neroli, rose, and marjoram can be effective when sprinkled in bathwater or otherwise inhaled.

-Caffeine-free Herbal teas made of chamomile, St. John's wort, passionflower, or hops have been found helpful by some.
+Caffeine-free Herbal Teas made of chamomile, St. John's wort, passionflower, or hops have been found helpful by some.
 Nervous tension may be resolved by vervain or skullcap and valerian may be helpful as well.
 Valerian acts upon the central nervous system and should not be used every night.

+Blood sugar, whether high or low, can affect sleep patterns and should be regulated by avoiding sweets and fruit juices.
 Starchy foods, such as a plain baked potato, a slice of bread, or an apple, eaten a half-hour before bedtime, may be beneficial.

 Warm milk may provide a psychological benefit, but studies have not shown it to be especially helpful.

-Related Information
+Related Information - Natural Sleep Remedies

-More on Natural Sleep Remedies
+More on Natural Sleep Aids

 Causes of Insomnia